One of the most common questions I receive reads something like this:

 Things Have Changed

-The publishing world has changed considerably in the last ten years, and, in my opinion, for the better.
+The publishing world has changed considerably in the last two decades, and, in my opinion, for the better.
 It’s all thanks to Amazon (and Audible, by extension).
-Sure, there are several other avenues for getting your work out there (what we call "going wide"), but Amazon was the first to make the digital book market what it is today, and they remain the biggest player in town.
-There’s no longer any need to court an agent who then courts a publisher to try and land a deal.
+Sure, there are several other avenues for getting your work out there (what is typically called "going wide"), but Amazon was the first to make the digital book market what it is today, and they remain the biggest player in town.
+There’s no longer any need to court an agent who then courts a publisher to try and land a traditional publishing deal.
 You can put a book out yourself.

 My first six novels were traditionally published (or "trad pub" for short), beginning in 2006.
-Today, however, the only reason I talk to my former agent is to see how he’s doing.
-Unless I have a specific book that needs to hit a specific audience (most likely academic), I won’t use trad pub ever again.
-There is simply no way to beat the audience reach, artist freedom, and earning potential.
+That process required an agent, contract negotiation, and minimal compensation for a lot of effort (including funding my own marketing campaigns).
+Unless I have a specific book that needs to hit a specific audience that's gate-kept by a specific publisher (most likely academic), trad pub is an antiquated option that does not interest me.
+There is simply no way to beat the audience reach, artist freedom, and earning potential of the independent model (also known as "indie publishing").

-If you want to win awards and make 8% or less on your royalties, write literature for a traditional press.
+If you want to win awards and make royalties of 8% or less on your work, write literature for a traditional press.
 But if you want to own your work, maintain complete artistic control, reach a vast and voracious audience, and make a considerable amount of money in the process, then go indie and don't look back.

 Publishing Is The Easy Part